theshadow/synacor_challenge/README.md

 ### 19:00 MDT

 Finally found my last self-test bug.
 My GT wasn't checking for registers, thought I corrected all instances... sigh.
 Now into the next part.
 Note to self.
 An empty string is a valid input, sneaky bastards.

+### 22:30 MDT

+Alright no matter what I enter it just loops, input is now being stored into an input buffer I can see it reading into memory.
+I've found where in the programs memory it's storing the "commands" but they don't match.

+In a last stroke of good news I found where it's comparing the users input to the commands length one at a time.
+Tomorrow I'll type in help and step through to see if I can figure why my input doesn't match what they have in memory.